wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 On any WordPress install that has the WP e-Commerce plugin installed and activated and have Grid View activated.

 == Screenshots ==

 1. Quick view on a product page as it shows on a widescreen.

 == Changelog ==

+= 1.0.5 - 2014/05/23 =
+* Feature - Added option to show Quick View button or link text under image
+* Feature - Added full Quick View Button customization with the a3rev Button Creator functions - Create any style button.
+* Feature - Added Button transparency setting for Quick View hover button.
+* Feature - Added Under Image Button creator and Hyperlink styling functions.
+* Tweak - Moved the plugin from a sub menu item on the Product menu to its own WordPress Admin menu WPEC Quick View.
+* Tweak - Added all Custom Template Menus as a Sub menu of WPEC Quick View (Pro Version new feature)
+* Tweak - Updated the plugins description text with new features for Lite and Pro versions.
+* Tweak - Updated the plugins admin help text and yellow sidebar content.

 = 1.0.4 - 2014/05/12 =
 * Tweak - Removed dynamic pop-up wide setting and replaced with static pop-up max wide.